ambewas/react-introduction/class_outline.md

   - react concepts to explain:
     - again state manipulation
+    - all can be done with JS -- nothing magical about it
     - basic lodash filter

+(only on slides)

 advanced topics we did not cover that would usually be used in a production application (add links and short explanation in course itself)